nrapstine-usgs/hpc-101-webinar/architecture.md

 **Compute nodes**

-- This is where you submit your jobs through the SLURM scheduler
+- This is where you submit your jobs through the scheduler

 - Intended for heavy computations